samikshanaikwad/weatherchatbot/README.md

 ## 📬 Feedback
 Would love to hear your feedback and suggestions!
-Feel free to raise an issue or connect with me on [LinkedIn](www.linkedin.com/in/samiksha-naikwad16)
+Feel free to raise an issue or connect with me on LinkedIn.
+👉 (www.linkedin.com/in/samiksha-naikwad16)

 ---